New Bedford High School: Soccer

 In 2010, the Whalers' boys' soccer team played against powerhouse the Ludlow Lions in the Division I State final, their first since 1978.
 They lost to Ludlow by a score of 4–1.
 Head coach John Macaroco was named a Coach of the Year by the Boston Globe.

+In 2025, the Whalers had a breakout season scoring 50 goals, winning 13 games, and becoming the number 5 team in Division 1 unfortunately falling to Winchester in the MIAA Round of 32.